Inventory forecast FAQs

 Our system’s goal is to optimize toward the completion of all existing reservations, so overbooking one reservation impacts all existing reservations that are at equal or lower priority.

-Yes, frequency capping is considered.
-However, because DFP uses a 28-day sample, monthly or lifetime frequency caps are not captured as part of the sample data.
+Yes, frequency capping is considered, but monthly or lifetime frequency caps are not captured as part of the data.
 Consequently, in cases with monthly and lifetime frequency caps, forecasting can overpredict availability.

 Yes, but you first need to traffic at least one saved line item to a user domain target.
-After 28 days have passed since that first line item was trafficked, the forecasting numbers will be up to date and will fully include user domain targeting.
+After that first line item has had some time to traffic, the forecasting numbers will be up to date and will fully include user domain targeting.

-DFP uses data from the past 28 days to determine a forecast.
-Therefore, the forecasting numbers will be smaller than expected until 28 days have passed since adding new ad units, or since adding key-values to ad tags on your website.
+The forecasting numbers will be smaller than expected until enough time has passed since adding new ad units, or since adding key-values to ad tags on your website.
 In the meantime, you can manually adjust the forecast in an attempt to get numbers that more closely reflect the new ad units.
 Note that you can’t directly adjust key-values.

-If an ad unit is designated as special, no line item will serve that ad unit unless it’s been explicitly targeted (learn more).
+If an ad unit is designated as special, no line item will serve that ad unit unless it’s been explicitly targeted.
 Therefore, when you check available inventory for a line item, the forecasting numbers will only include special ad units that have been explicitly targeted.

 When you compare future sell-through reports with results from forecasting, keep in mind the differences in the number of creatives.
-Forecasting is always aware of creatives and assumes by default that the line item will have only one creative on a page (note: as step 6 in this article indicates, you can elect to have the forecasting system consider multiple creatives).
+Forecasting is always aware of creatives and assumes by default that the line item will have only one creative on a page.
 In contrast, sell-through reports are not aware of creatives and will report as available all impressions on the page for a given size.
 Learn about how you can partially counteract this difference, and about more differences between future sell-through reporting and forecasting.

 As described under Why don’t forecasting numbers match the future sell-through reports?, there are differences in the ways the numbers are determined for future sell-through reports and inventory forecasting.
 One difference is that the two sets of numbers are calculated using a different acknowledgment of creatives.
 The differences can affect several values, including ad units.